Counting of votes underway in violence-marred Sindh local govt elections

 Action will be taken against violators, ECP warns

-Meanwhile, the Election Commission of Pakistan (ECP) Secretary Umar Hameed Khan visited a control room established to monitor the elections and directed district monitoring officers (DPOs) to be more vigilant.
+Meanwhile, ECP Secretary Umar Hameed Khan visited a control room established to monitor the elections and directed district monitoring officers to be more vigilant.

 "Immediate action will be taken against any kind of violation," the ECP secretary said.